sailpoint-oss/developer.sailpoint.com/products/idn/tools/cli/search.md

 You can append a number of flags to the `query` command to refine it:
 - The first flag, `indices`, is required.
 It specifies the indices to run the search operation on.
 - The second possible flag, `sort`, allows you to specify the sort strings to use for the search query, as well as the sorting arrangement for the results.
-- The third possible flag, `outputTypes`, allows you to specify the output data format as either `json` or `csv`.
-- The fourth possible flag, `folderPath`, allows you to specify the folder path where you want to save the search query result files.
+- The third possible flag, `folderPath`, allows you to specify the folder path where you want to save the search query result files.

 #### Indices